sjbennett123/polarlarp/content/background/bloody_fist.md

 ![fire_drake_masks.jpg](/fire_drake_masks.jpg)

-Gifted by the Black Shadow this ritual allows the orcs to summon the mighty fire drakes.
+This ritual gifted by the Black Shadow allows the orcs to summon the Baleful Fire Drakes.
 Green and red Fire Drakes from the Fire Plane.
 They are morphed into Draconic looking figures because of the influence of the Black Shadow on the ritual.
-They are incredibly destructive and follow those who summoned them to complete their task or scorching things.
-They breathe a fire that will actually burn Stonewood.
+They are incredibly destructive and follow the orders of those who summoned them to complete their task or scorching things.
+They breathe a fire that will burn anything.
 They are fast moving and do not speak just grunt and growl.

 ### Fear of the Black Shadow